btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 ## Files

 ### How to upload files to BTCPay
 To upload files to your BTCPay Server instance, first under Server Settings > Services, enable the External Storage feature and choose which storage service provider you would like to use.
 Next, go to Server Settings > Files to browse and upload local files.

-Store files for use with BTCPay in Apps > Settings.
-You can also use the Get Temp Link feature to create temporary URLs and even enable file downloading.
-Note that temporary file links cannot be created with the FileStorage system type.
 Depending on the limitations of your storage system, you may have difficulty uploading large files.